 A great perk of a tactical plate carrier is that it can help you efficiently carry your tactical gear in a way that is easily accessible.
 A lot of carriers come with MOLLE straps that allow you to add accessories like magazines, med kits, holsters, or any other gear you need on hand.
 This allows you to keep your eye on the target and quickly grab necessities.

-Some tactical gear and accessories we recommend for your armor system would be MFAK/IFAK (medical first aid kits/individual first aid kits), magazine holsters, and any administrative or mission-specific equipment that you see fit.
+Some tactical gear and accessories we recommend for your armor system would be MFAK/IFAK (medical first aid kits/individual first aid kits), magazine holsters, rifle accessories, and any administrative or mission-specific equipment that you see fit.

 Medical gear should be placed somewhere that is accessible by both hands in case one arm were somehow injured.
 Magazine holsters for storing ammunition should be placed either on the front of the plate carrier or on the cummerbund of the non-dominant arm side.